getnikola/nikola/CONTRIBUTING.rst

 * **Make sure documentation is updated** — at the very least, keep docstrings current, and if necessary, update the reStructuredText documentation in ``docs/``.
-* **Add a changelog entry** at the top of ``CHANGES.txt`` mentioning issue number and in the correct Features/Bugfixes section.
+* **Add a changelog entry** at the top of ``CHANGES.txt`` mentioning issue number and in the correct Features/Bugfixes section.  (while creating the new changelog entry, put it in the version that does not exist (consult setup.py) or create a new section)
 * **Run flake8** for style consistency.
 Use ``flake8 --ignore=E501 .``
 * **Try writing some tests** if possible — again, following existing tests is often easiest, and a good way to tell whether the feature you are modifying is